 Austin were to improve the engines, and Mr J W Kinchin was given

-the task of improving the design of the American engines, working
+the task of improving the design of the British engines, working at

-at Longbridge on their development.
-First he had the engines
+Longbridge on their development.
+First he had the engines stripped

-stripped down, and all components measured to see if they were
+down, and all components measured to see if they were correct to

 But one of the main problems was that the engines ran too hot, thereby causing various other components to fail.
 It soon became obvious, that if it was going to be competitive it would be necessary to implement a major redesign of the engine.
 New cast iron cylinders were designed that had much larger coolant passages. also the pistons were strengthened and lightened, along with changes to the valve train and the valves themselves.The side exhaust valves and overhead inlets were operated by push-rods from a single camshaft in the 'V' of the aluminium crankcase.
 This was driven by twin chains from the crankshaft, which ran on seven bearings.
 Each bank had its own magneto and carburettor.

 To improve reliability a new pressure-fed oil system was designed that could supply all the bearings, etc, with a constant supply of oil at 20lbs per sq inch.
 Each block of six cylinders would have its own inlet manifold and exhaust system.

 To start these large engines, a small ABC flat-twin engine was used.